niksedk/subtitleedit-avalonia/docs/faq.md

 ### What video players are supported?
 Subtitle Edit supports:
-- **libmpv** (recommended) — High-quality, wide format support
+- **libmpv** — High-quality, wide format support
-- **VLC** — Popular cross-platform player
+- **VLC** - Popular player, limited support in SE
-- **Built-in** — Basic playback

 Configure the video player in **Options → Settings → Video Player**.

+If you have problems with a video, try **Video → More → Re-encode video for better subtitling**.

 ### How do I generate a waveform?
 Open a video file, and Subtitle Edit will offer to generate a waveform automatically.
-You can also right-click the waveform area to generate it manually.
 FFmpeg is required.

+To generate enable spectrogram go to **Options → Settings**.

 ### Where do I get FFmpeg?
-On first use, Subtitle Edit can download FFmpeg for you.
-You can also set the FFmpeg path manually in **Options → Settings**.
+Subtitle Edit will ask for download on first use.
+You can also download FFmpeg in **Options → Settings**.

 ---